Social development theory: Natural vs. planned development

 Natural development is distinct from development by government initiatives and planning.
+Natural development involves an unplanned and unconscious evolution of social norms and structures, which makes it different from government-led initiatives.
 Natural development is the spontaneous and unconscious process of development that normally occurs.
+It is distinguished by different factors including historical legacies, economic circumstances, cultural standards and its inherent complexities.
 Planned development is the result of deliberate conscious initiatives by the government to speed development through special programs and policies.
 Natural development is an unconscious process, since it results from the behavior of countless individuals acting on their own—rather than conscious intention of the community.
 It is also unconscious in the sense that society achieves the results without being fully conscious of how it did so.
+On the other hand, planned development is the result of deliberate attempts of governmental authorities to stimulate the developing process through specific policies and programmes.

 The natural development of democracy in Europe over the past few centuries can be contrasted with the conscious effort to introduce democratic forms of government in former colonial nations after World War II.
 Planned development is also largely unconscious: the goals may be conscious, but the most effective means for achieving them may remain poorly understood.
 Planned development can become fully conscious only when the process of development itself is fully understood.
+The achievement of planned development relies on a comprehensive understanding of fundamental social dynamics and a sophisticated implementation strategy.
 While in planned development the government is the initiator, in the natural version it is private individuals or groups that are responsible for the initiative.
 Whoever initiates, the principles and policies are the same and success is assured only when the conditions and right principles are followed.
+Over centuries, democracy’s organic growth has been experienced while Europe stands in contrast to the purposeful Post-World War II, which attempts in colonial countries to establish democratic rules.
+In contrast to planned development projects, it has been found that natural development results from local efforts of private citizens along with community organisations.

+Summary

+Social development theory offers a comprehensive framework for understanding the qualitative changes in society over time.
+It highlights the role of increasing awareness and better organization in driving progress.
+Through stages of physical, vital, and mental development, societies evolve, embracing innovation and adapting to change.